jordanterry23/TechnicalSupportTicketSystem/README.md

 After installing XAMPP, the included techsupport.sql file can be used to re-create the database tables for testing.

-This project is not created for commercial / live productions and is intended for educational use only.
+This project is not created for commercial/live productions and is intended for educational use only.